 Most of us want such auto-refresh features for different purposes.
 In my case, I’m engaged with eBay a lot, so having an auto-refresh feature for a few seconds will undoubtedly help me big time during the auctions there.
 The same goes for Amazon as well.
 The auto-refresh feature helps me have early access to deals and grab them faster!

-Auto-refresh on Google Chrome
+Auto-refresh on Chrome

 I choose the Tab Reloader auto-refresh extension to enable auto-refresh on Google Chrome.
 Unlike the other ones, Tab Reloader is a safer and more reliable add-on for Chrome, with no malware or spyware.

-Here are the steps to enable the Tab Reloader auto-refresh extension:
+Here are the steps to enable it:

-Direct link to tab reloader added below. - Click the Add to Chrome button on the right of the open page.
+- Click the Add to Chrome button on the right of the open page.

-- Next, confirm by clicking on the Add extension button from the pop-up.
+- Next, confirm by clicking on the Add Extension button from the pop-up.

 - Once the extension is successfully added to your Chrome browser, click on its logo from the extensions menu.